by Kalina Bosilkova

 ― Jon Krakauer, Into the Wild

 So here you are… striding by an empty road, weighed-down by a heavy backpack, with one thumb up and the promise of adventure in the air.
 It’s the kind of trip with no certain destination, a journey of its own.
-And though not for the faint-hearted, hitchhiking is undoubtedly a glorious way to experience the essence of wandering.
+Though not for the faint-hearted, hitchhiking is a glorious way to experience the essence of wandering.
 For traveling is not only the act of changing location and reaching point B from point A, but also a process of learning, experimenting and sharing.

 1. It’s free – the first argument which comes to mind and also one of the main reasons why many prefer this form of transport.
 Remember how you always complain about being too broke to ever afford a journey.
 Well, it’s time you put an end to such flimsy excuses.
 Hitchhiking is not only budget-friendly but it also saves you a lot of worrying about timetables, fares and catching the wrong train.